2022 San Francisco Board of Supervisors election

 The 2022 San Francisco Board of Supervisors elections were held on November 8, 2022.
 Five of the eleven seats on the San Francisco Board of Supervisors were up for election.
 The election was conducted with ranked-choice voting.

+Four of the five incumbent supervisors were re-elected except for Gordon Mar, who lost to Joel Engardio by a small margin in District 4.
+Two incumbents, Catherine Stefani and Shamann Walton, were re-elected without any opposition.

 Results

 District 2

-Incumbent Supervisor Catherine Stefani sought reelection.
+The incumbent Supervisor was Catherine Stefani, who was appointed to the seat in 2018 and sought reelection for a second full term.
+Stefani ran unopposed in the election as no other candidate was on the ballot.